-It’s day 24 of Domestic Violence Awareness Month for Men and Boys, the invisible victims of domestic violence.
+It’s day 24 of Domestic Violence Awareness Month for men and boys, the invisible victims of domestic violence.
 Today’s In His Own Words is an example of the systemic abuse to which men and boys are frequently subjected.
-It is an egregious example of sexism and misandry.
-It is also an example of how many women use victimhood (real or imagined) as a form of “street cred” and/or social status.
+It’s also an example of how many women use victimhood (real or imagined) as a form of street cred and/or social status.

 “My ex-boyfriend cheated on me.
 Yeah well, my husband beat me and I had cancer.
 My adopted third world son has soooo many behavioral issues, we have to give him meds that make him morbidly obese, it’s sooooooo hard on me.
 That’s nothing, I was raped by my college boyfriend.
 Big deal, I was molested by my father and gang raped by the marching band and have a deadbeat husband.”

-I have personally witnessed this kind of “victim off” in academic settings, clinical settings and, most recently, at a friend’s birthday party — women trying to “out victim” each other.
+I have personally witnessed this kind of “victim off” in academic settings, clinical staff settings and, most recently, at a friend’s birthday party — women trying to “out victim” each other.
 In other words, not in a therapeutic setting.
-These are women who were superficial acquaintances, colleagues and/or classmates, not intimates.
+These are women who were superficial acquaintances, colleagues and/or classmates, not intimate friends with who there was an established bond.
 It’s disturbing.
 Healthy individuals don’t want to be seen as victims, even if they have, in fact, been legitimately victimized.

-“Tim” wanted to give back to his community by volunteering with a victim advocacy support agency.
+Tim wanted to give back to his community by volunteering with a victim advocacy support agency.
 In the end, he became a victim of their bigotry and sexism.
-If this is how a victims advocacy organization treats male volunteers, just imagine how they treat male victims.
-Is it any wonder there are precious few services for male victims of domestic violence and sexual assault?

 Victimized by Victim Support Advocates